Building A Stress Free Wedding Timeline

 Preparing For Your Wedding Day Photos

-My goal on this section is to help you maximize your time with me and also help making sure you can prepare each scene the best way possible.
+This section is to help you maximize your time with me and also help to make sure you can prepare each scene the best way possible.

 * Keeping the room clean and neat is part of it!
 Beds made is always a plus!